 The representative office must apply for a taxpayer identification number (NPWP) from the Tax Office.

 4. Register with the company registry

 Time: 14-21 days

 The Perseroan Terbatas is a limited-liability corporation (LLC) organized by foreign nationals and capitalized with foreign funds.
 The limited liability company must go through the entire registration and incorporation process, and is the most costly business structure to setup.

 Cost: Approximately IDR 2,000,000

-WFOEs are limited-liability corporations organized by foreign nationals and capitalized with foreign funds.
-This can give greater control over the business venture in Indonesia, and avoid a multitude of problematic issues which can potentially result from dealing with a domestic joint venture partner.
+A limited liability company can give greater control over the business venture in Indonesia, and avoid a multitude of problematic issues which can potentially result from dealing with a domestic joint venture partner.

 Such problems often include profit not being maximized, leakage of the foreign firm’s intellectual property and the potential for joint venture partners to set up in competition against the foreign firm after siphoning off knowledge and expertise.

 The steps for setting up a LLC are explained in detail below.